alephium/docs/docs/full-node/getting-started.md

 🎉 _**Tada, your node is running**_

 - Your node will start to sync with the network.
-It might take long the first time.
-Your node has been fully synced once the block height in the terminal logs is equal to the one found in the latest blocks of the [explorer](https://explorer.alephium.org).
+The initial sync may take some time.
+Your node is fully synced once the block heights in the terminal logs matches the latest block heights on the [explorer](https://explorer.alephium.org).
 - If you close the terminal the node will be turned off.
 - All of the blockchain data is stored in `.alephium` under your home folder[^1].

 ## Testnet

 Full node on `Testnet` can be launched using the same steps as `Mainnet`.
-Compared to `Mainnet`, the following configurations needs to be updated in the `${ALEPHIUM_HOME}/user.conf` file:
+However, update the following configurations in the `${ALEPHIUM_HOME}/user.conf` file:

 ```conf
 alephium.network.network-id = 1